 There’s no limit to how much you can scale your affiliate marketing business.
 The more you outsource, the more time you can free up to work on other income streams and grow your net worth.

 Every business owner reaches a point where they have to decide if they want to become bigger than themselves and their personal capabilities.
 If you do, then it’s time to start outsourcing some of your tasks and creating a team.

-You can hire freelancers to take monotonous tasks off your hands, help you with content writing, or handling partnerships, administration, accounting, and so on.
-Use platforms like Upwork or Freelancer to find high-quality talents.
+You can hire freelancers to take on various tasks.
+Freelancers can help you with content writing, handling partnerships, administration, accounting, etc., and invoice you when they complete their projects.
+Use platforms like Upwork or Freelancer to find high-quality talent.

-The great thing about creating a successful passive income stream is your financial capability is no longer directly tied to the amount of time you have.
-Once you’re making passive income through the work you’ve previously completed, your time is freed up to do exactly the same thing again.
+The great thing about creating a successful passive income stream is that your financial potential is no longer directly tied to the amount of time you have.
+Once you’re making passive income through the work you’ve previously done, your time is freed up to do exactly the same thing again.
 By repeating the process with different platforms, niches, and products, you can multiply your earnings.

 I hope you’ve found this blog post informative and feel inspired to create passive income through affiliate marketing.
-If you follow these three steps, there’s nothing stopping you from having the same success with affiliate marketing as I have.
+If you follow these three steps, there’s nothing stopping you from having the same success with affiliate marketing that I’ve had.

 Ready to give affiliate marketing a go?
 Become a Printful affiliate partner and get 10% from every order made by customers you referred!

 Read next: How to Make Money from Home: 35 Viable Ways

 Madara is a content marketer for the Printful Blog.
 Her background in linguistics and belief in the power of SEO come in handy when she’s creating content that inspires ecommerce store owners and helps them grow their business.